jundis/CWSlack-SlashCommands/README_NoMySQL.md

 6. Set Method to GET
 7. Copy the token
 8. Set a name, icon, and auto complete text if wanted.
-9. Run install.php and proceed through database setup.
-This will also verify you have the required PHP and cURL versions.
-10. Modify the config.php file with your companies values and timezone.
+9. Modify the config.php file with your companies values and timezone.
 Full configuration info below.
-11. Test it in Slack!
+10. Test it in Slack!

 ## cwslack-incoming.php

-1. Download the cwslack-incoming.php, functions.php, install.php, and config.php files.
+1. Download the cwslack-incoming.php, functions.php, and config.php files.
 2. Place on a compatible web server
 3. Create a new slack incoming web hook integration at https://my.slack.com/services/new/incoming-webhook/
 4. Set a name, icon, and if wanted.